 Certified Financial Planner Paul Fain says the biggest challenge seniors and their families face is the rising cost of care.

-A 65-year-old healthy couple can expect to spend an average $266,600 over the course of their retirement, said Fain, president of Asset Planning Corporation.
+A 65-year-old healthy couple can expect to spend an average $266,600 over the course of their retirement, Fain said.

 Fain says the average annual out-of-pocket spending for recurring health care costs for a couple age 65 or older is $7,725.
 That includes premiums and doctors visits.
 For a couple age 85 and older, the average is $28,644.
 He says those figures do not include long-term care expenses.